 Purple: Marine pests are present like jellyfish, stingrays or water snakes

-Red over Yellow: Recommended swimming area with lifeguard present
+Red over Yellow: Recommended swimming area with a lifeguard present

 Black and white quartered: Watercraft Area

-Yellow with central black ball: Watercraft use prohibited
+Yellow with a central black ball: Watercraft use prohibited

 Orange Windsock: Offshore winds present, inflatables should not be used